Introduction to code review

 This method provides good coverage.
 However, you will need a good understanding of the framework/language used.
 Finally, you may end up reviewing the same function again and again if it's called multiple times.

-The more time-consuming way: Just start reading the code one file at the time.
-A better way to do this is to try and find weaknesses, not vulnerabilities.
-From there, you can see if the weaknesses can become vulnerabilities on their own or by combining them.
+The more time-consuming way: just start reading the code one file at the time.
+A better way to do this is to try to find weaknesses, not vulnerabilities.
+From there, you can see if the weaknesses can become vulnerabilities on their own or by chaining them.

 This method is obviously the most laborious way of working, but it brings excellent coverage.
 It's crucial to keep good notes when using this approach.

-Another common way to do a review is to pick one functionality, for example:
+Another common way to do a review is to pick one functionality (at a time), for example:

 And review all the code associated with this functionality.
-This work especially well if you do this across multiple applications/framework as they will all have different behaviors.
+This works especially well if you do this across multiple applications/frameworks, as they will all have different behaviors.

-This approach gives you an excellent coverage for the functionality reviewed and will teach you what mistakes people typically make for a given functionality.
+This approach gives you an excellent coverage of the functionality reviewed and will teach you what mistakes people typically make for a given functionality.
 However, you only have coverage of what you reviewed.

 When doing a review, you need to look for everything:

-You will probably end up seeing functions, classes and methods you aren't currently aware of.
+You will probably encounter functions, classes and methods you aren't currently aware of.
 To solve this issue, you need to:

 It's going to take time (especially early on), but the more code you review, the easier it gets.